OpenLEADR/openleadr-python/docs/index.rst

    $ pip install openleadr

-OpenLEADR is compatible with Python 3.6+
+OpenLEADR is compatible with Python 3.7 and higher.

 Getting Started
 ===============